murex/cdbc/Readme.md

 ## Supported Compilers

-The code is know to work on the following compilers:
+The code is known to work on the following compilers:
 - Visual Studio 2008
 - GCC 3.4
 - clang 3.8